chrisabbotthauxwell/claim-status-api/README.md

 ## Infrastructure
 Infrastructure provision is handled using `Powershell` scrips in the `/iac/` folder which are run from the command line in the solution root.

+> Details of the services that were provisioned in Azure can be seen in [provisioned-azure-services.md](/iac/provisioned-azure-services.md)

 ### Deployment variables
 `.\iac\variables.ps1` defines deployment variables for the deployment.